jeka-dev/jeka/docs/execution-engine-concepts.md

 ## KBeans

 _KBean_ is the central concept of execution engine.
-It consists in classes sharing characteristics :

 * Extending `JkBean`
 * May declare `public void` methods taking no arguments.
 All these methods are invokable from command line.